 Take the time to really look at your space to determine where the print will go.
 Is it above your bed or couch?
 In the corner of your home office, or part of an already existing gallery wall?
-Once you know the spot, it’s time to break out the ruler and do some math (oh, joy!).
+Once you know the spot, in order to define how to choose the right size art for a wall, you’ll need to break out the ruler and do some math (oh, joy!).

 Keep in mind the orientation of your artwork.
 Horizontal format will look better over a couch or bed, while vertical format is ideal for narrow walls.